University Administrative Policies

 2.1.
 University Funds

-All funds received by the University (“University funds”) must be expended through University accounting systems and in accordance with University policy.
-For this reason, unless the Senior Vice President for Finance and Administration grants prior written approval for depositing funds in a non-University account, all University funds must be deposited in a University account.
+All funds received by the University (“University Funds”) must be expended through University accounting systems and in accordance with University policy because they are considered public funds.
+For this reason, unless the Executive Vice President for Finance and Administration grants prior written approval for depositing funds in a non-University account, all University Funds must be deposited in a University account.

-University funds obtained through contract and grant awards are subject to special restrictions.
-The funds must be expended in accordance with applicable laws, the rules and regulations of the granting entity, and the terms and conditions of the grant.
-The principal investigators for contracts and grants are responsible for ensuring that expenditures of award funds comply with these restrictions.
+University Funds obtained through sponsored awards are subject to special restrictions.
+The funds must be expended in accordance with applicable laws, the rules and regulations of the sponsoring entity, and the terms and conditions of the award.
+The university official responsible for administering the sponsored award is responsible for ensuring that expenditures of award funds comply with these restrictions.

 2.2.
 Foundation Funds

-Funds in accounts established and held by the University of New Mexico Foundation (“Foundation funds”) are expended in accordance with the Foundation’s policies and procedures and in accordance with donors’ intent.
-As described in Section 13 below, in certain circumstances Foundation funds may be used to pay or reimburse expenditures related to the University’s development activities and other events, including expenditures that would not be allowable under this policy using University funds.
+Funds received, held, and disbursed by the University of New Mexico Foundation are considered (“Foundation Funds”) and are expended in accordance with the Foundation’s policies and procedures and in accordance with the donors’ intent.
+Foundation Funds are not public funds.
+As described in Section 14 below, in certain circumstances Foundation Funds may be used to pay for or reimburse expenditures related to the University’s development activities, including expenditures that would not be allowable under this policy using University Funds.

 3. Fiscal Responsibility

-The intent of this policy is to enable managers of University funds to perform their duties, to encourage fiscal responsibility, and to achieve the maximum benefit from University resources.
+The intent of this policy is to enable managers of University Funds to perform their duties, to encourage fiscal responsibility, to support the University’s mission and diverse needs, and to achieve the maximum benefit from University resources.

-Managers of University funds must ensure that any obligation for the procurement of goods and services is supported by appropriate financial resources and approved by the person in the department who has authority over the account.
+Managers of University Funds must ensure that any obligation for the procurement of goods and services is supported by appropriate financial resources, accords with University policy, and is approved by the person in the department who has authority over the account.

 4. Accountable Plan